sumaho-live/AppleContainerManager/README.md

 ## Commands
 - `appleContainer.system.start`: Start the container system service
 - `appleContainer.system.stop`: Stop the container system service
-- `appleContainer.system.restart`: Restart the container system service
+- `appleContainer.system.restart`: Restart the container system service (stop then start)
+- `appleContainer.system.refresh`: Refresh service status and version information
+- `appleContainer.container.start`: Start a selected container
+- `appleContainer.container.stop`: Stop a selected container
+- `appleContainer.container.restart`: Restart a selected container
+- `appleContainer.containers.refresh`: Refresh the containers list (disabled when the service is stopped)
+- `appleContainer.images.refresh`: Refresh the images list (disabled when the service is stopped)
+- `appleContainer.refresh`: Refresh all views (System, Images, Containers)
+- `appleContainer.system.upgrade`: Open the latest GitHub release for the container CLI
 - `appleContainer.update.check`: Check for a new CLI version
-- `appleContainer.update.downloadLatest`: Download the latest CLI (manual install)
-- `appleContainer.refresh`: Refresh containers and images

 ## Roadmap (High Level)
 - M0: CLI interface validation and system control — in progress